-Each class starts the school day with an emotional register, this differs from class to class, but gives all children the opportunity to share how they are feeling.
+Throughout every school day, each class uses an emotional register with the children.
+This differs in form from class to class, but gives all children the opportunity to share how they are feeling..
 If a child has indicated that they are sad or angry, then the class teacher or teaching assistant will check in with them to ensure these children have a chance to talk about their concerns in order for them to be emotionally ready to learn.